julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 - emotional **heaviness and overwhelm**
 - **daytime anxiety** when you still need to function

-Simple herbs.
+Reliable herbs.
 Used properly.
 That’s usually enough.

 ---